AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

-The Agora SDK enables you to develop rapidly to enhance your social, work, education, and IoT apps with real-time engagements.
+The Agora Video SDK for iOS makes it easy to embed real-time Video Call into iOS apps.
+It enables you to develop rapidly and easily to enhance your social, work, education and IoT apps with face-to-face interaction.

 This page shows the minimum code you need to add video call into your app by using the Agora Video SDK for iOS.